Is Fine Jewellery a Good Investment? A Jeweller's View

 If you're looking for a pure financial return, buy gold bullion.
 If you're looking for something that means something - and holds a quiet, real value across generations - fine jewellery is very hard to beat.

-Hamed Arab is a jewellery designer and founder of Silux London, a bespoke fine jewellery studio inspired by Persian heritage.
-If you have questions about a piece you're considering, get in touch.
+Hamed Arab is a jewellery designer and founder of Silux London, a bespoke fine jewellery studio inspired by Persian heritage, based in Birmingham's Jewellery Quarter.
+He is a three-time Goldsmiths' Craft & Design Council Award winner and holds a UK Global Talent Visa for exceptional ability in the jewellery arts.

 RELATED ARTICLES